 What Is a Preset in Lightroom?

 Presets are a series of saved adjustments photographers make on their photos.
-Presets can help save time when editing many photos at once.
+They can help save time when editing many photos at once.

 For example, if you are editing wedding photos from one event that have all been shot in the same light, you will likely end up making similar adjustments on each photo.
 Instead of making the same adjustments on several photos over and over, you can simply create a preset.
 Then, you can apply that preset to every photo in your batch and all of your photos will have the same adjustments.